NiranthS/NiranthS/README.md

 ### Hi there 👋
-I am Niranth Sai Sirusala, currently a senior undergraduate at the Indian Institute of Technology (BHU) Varanasi.
-My major interests are Data Structures, Algorithms, Deep Learning, Deep Reinforcement Learning, and their applications in Robotics.
+I am Niranth Sai Sirusala, a graduate from the Indian Institute of Technology (BHU) Varanasi.
+My major interests are Reinforcement Learning and its applications in domains like Finance and Robotics

 #### You can reach me at:
-Email: sirusalansai.ece18@itbhu.ac.in or my [LinkedIn](https://www.linkedin.com/in/niranth-sai/)
+Email: niranths@gmail.com or my [LinkedIn](https://www.linkedin.com/in/niranth-sai/)

 <!--
 **NiranthS/NiranthS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.